konstantinosalatzas/pylanche/README.md

 # pylanche

-Python Azure Function for Event Hubs
+p(y)lanche is a Python Azure Function for Event Hubs